monika58/CNN-Classification-and-network-fooling/README.md

 # CNN-Classification-and-network-fooling

-This model classifies MNIST fashion data with 95% accuracy
+This model classifies MNIST fashion data with 95% accuracy on test data

 Configuration and training details: